 HCP, Inc. ("HCP" or the "Company"), an S&P 500 company, invests primarily in real estate serving the healthcare industry in the United States.
-We are a Maryland corporation organized in 1985 and qualify as a self-administered real estate investment trust (REIT).
-We are headquartered in Irvine, California, with offices in Nashville, Tennessee, Los Angeles, California, San Francisco, California and London, England.
-Our diverse portfolio is comprised of investments in the following healthcare segments: (i) senior housing, (ii) post-acute/skilled nursing, (iii) life science, (iv) medical office and (v) hospital.
+We are a Maryland corporation organized in 1985 and qualify as a self-administered real estate investment trust ("REIT").
+We are headquartered in Irvine, California, with offices in Nashville and San Francisco.
+Our diverse portfolio is comprised of investments in the following healthcare segments: (i) senior housing triple-net ("SH NNN"), (ii) senior housing operating portfolio ("SHOP"), (iii) life science and (iv) medical office.
 For more information regarding HCP, please visit our website at www.hcpi.com.